 Walnuts, flax seeds, pecan nuts, pumpkin seeds, chia seeds

-I love unsweetened coconut water and I drink unfiltered tapwater and of course tea.
+I love unsweetened coconut water and I drink filtered tapwater and of course tea.
 Almost 3 litres daily.

 Daffee and Coffee